ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/built-in-page-controls.md

 	<% end_if %>

-See more information on conditional logic on http://doc.silverstripe.org/doku.php?id=templates#if_blocks
+See more information on conditional logic on [templates](templates).

 ### Site wide settings